 All classes from Year 3 upwards learn French.
 It is taught by the classteacher so that it can be fully integrated into class life, for example, linking to topics or answering the register using new conversation learnt.
 Staff use a range of resources both from the web and from published schemes.

-Within our core principle of inclusivity, Eleanor Palmer children participate in a range of competitive sporting events both within and beyond school.
-We hold a Sports Day at Parliament Hill running track each July and take part in annual events such as the Camden Swimming Gala, Athletics tournament, Cross Country (involving almost all our Junior children in 2017!) and other inclusive events organized by the borough.
-We enter a girls and boys team into both the Year 3/4 and Year 5/6 Camden Schools football tournaments and have won the ‘fair-play’ trophy for the last two years.
+We hold a Sports Day at Parliament Hill running track each July and take part in annual events such as the Camden Swimming Gala, Athletics tournament, Cross Country (involving all our Junior children) and other inclusive events organized by the borough.
+We enter a girls and boys team into both the Year 3/4 and Year 5/6 Camden Schools football tournaments and have won the ‘fair-play’ trophy in 19/20 and 20/21.
 Although we are a small school, we always finish in the top third of events giving our most able children are given a chance to shine.